cheqd/cheqd-node/docs/setup-and-configure/readme.md

 ## Further information

 * Tendermint documentation has [best practices for running a Cosmos node in production](https://docs.tendermint.com/master/nodes/running-in-production.html).
-* [Сosmovisor could be used for automatic upgrades](https://docs.cosmos.network/master/run-node/cosmovisor.html); however in our testing so far this method has not been reliable and is therefore currently not recommended.
+* [Сosmosvisor could be used for automatic upgrades](https://docs.cosmos.network/master/run-node/cosmovisor.html); however in our testing so far this method has not been reliable and is therefore currently not recommended.